-Welcome to Micro-Cap 10, a mixed analog-digital circuit analysis program for personal computers.
-Micro-Cap 10 is the tenth generation of a program that began in 1982 with the release of Micro-Cap.
+Welcome to Micro-Cap 11, a mixed analog-digital circuit analysis program for personal computers.
+Micro-Cap 11 is the tenth generation of a program that began in 1982 with the release of Micro-Cap.
 Since then it has acquired many refinements, always adhering to its primary goal of providing an easy to use, sketch and simulate environment.
-Micro-Cap 10 continues that tradition by providing:
+Micro-Cap 11 continues that tradition by providing:

-- A modern, Windows-based, easy to learn user interface - A powerful schematic editor - A fast analog-digital simulator - Threading support for multiple CPU cores. - Sophisticated Harmonic and Intermodulation Distortion Analyses - A PSS or Periodic Steady State option for transient-free waveforms - The latest device models, including the Hefner IGBT, the Mextram BJT, and the CMC-approved PSP MOSFET model - An optimizer for fine-tuning circuit values - Schematic waveform probing with interactive analysis and editing - Fast, accurate device model creation from data sheets - A large device library with more than 24,000 analog and digital parts - Analog and digital behavioral modeling features - 13 MOSFET models, including BSIM3, BSIM4, EKV, MOS 11, and PSP - 3 bipolar models, including standard GP, Mextram, and Modella - IBIS modeling - Powerful performance measurement and plotting functions - A netlist interface to popular PCB packages - Integrated active and passive filter design function - Animated analysis display - Dynamic on-schematic display of DC and AC voltage, current, and power
+- A modern, Windows-based, easy to learn user interface - A powerful schematic editor - A fast analog-digital simulator - Threading support for multiple CPU cores - Worst Case analysis using RSS, Monte Carlo, and Extreme Value Analysis - Stability Analysis employing Tian or Middlebrook methods - Sophisticated Harmonic and Intermodulation Distortion Analyses - A PSS or Periodic Steady State option for transient-free waveforms - The latest device models, including the Hefner IGBT, the Mextram BJT, and the CMC-approved PSP MOSFET model - An optimizer for fine-tuning circuit values - Schematic waveform probing with interactive analysis and editing - Fast, accurate device model creation from data sheets - A large device library with more than 32,500 analog and digital parts - Analog and digital behavioral modeling features - 13 MOSFET models, including BSIM3, BSIM4, EKV, MOS 11, and PSP - Three bipolar models, including standard GP, Mextram, and Modella - Four GAASFET models, including Curtrice, Raytheonn or Statz, Triquint, and Parker-Skellern. - IBIS modeling - Powerful performance measurement and plotting functions - A netlist interface to popular PCB packages - Integrated active and passive filter design function - Animated analysis display - Dynamic on-schematic display of DC and AC voltage, current, and power

-Micro-Cap 10 lets you describe your circuits in the way most natural for you.
+Micro-Cap 11 lets you describe your circuits in the way most natural for you.
 You can sketch a schematic or type in a SPICE text description.
-Either way, Micro-Cap 10 quickly analyzes the circuit and plots the results dynamically during
+Either way, Micro-Cap 11 quickly analyzes the circuit and plots the results dynamically during the run.